Pause carousel

 All staff must comply with the Financial Regulations.
 A member of staff who fails to comply with the Financial Regulations may be subject to disciplinary action under the terms of the University’s Staff Disciplinary Procedure.

-It is the responsibility of Deans of School/Directors of Service to ensure staff are made aware of the existence and content of the University’s Financial Regulations.
+It is the responsibility of Senior Managers to ensure staff are made aware of the existence and content of the University’s Financial Regulations.

 The Director of Finance, Infrastructure and Corporate Services is entitled to report upon the financial implications of any matter coming before the Court or its Committees and Sub-Committees.